UBC-MDS/Wine_Quality_Predictor/README.md

 ## Dependencies

-To run this project, please install the required dependencies from [here](https://github.com/UBC-MDS/Wine_Quality_Predictor/blob/main/wine_env.yml) by running the following command at the command line/terminal
+To run this project, please install

+* Python version 3.8.6 and the required dependencies from [here](https://github.com/UBC-MDS/Wine_Quality_Predictor/blob/main/wine_env.yml) by running the following command at the command line/terminal

+* R version 4.0.2. and R packages:
+- knitr==1.30
+- kableExtra==1.3.1
+- tidyverse==1.3.0

 ```bash
 # create a conda environment using the `wine_env.yml`